 (WordPress regularly releases new versions named after famous Jazz musicians)

-An interesting fact, is that all major WordPress updates are typically named after Jazz musicians, eg:
+Incidentally, all major WordPress version releases are typically named after Jazz musicians, eg:

 - v.3.1 = Django Reinhardt (February 23, 2011),